MahmoudHegazi/get-pip/README.md

 forget pip freeze and pip install which versions

 ## ChatGPT rating to pip-imports
-u may see in image chagtgpt take alot time for process and be honest and accurate about get-pip as it big so this result reliable
+u may see in image chagtgpt take alot time (45seconds) for process and be honest and accurate about get-pip as it big so this result reliable, usally was take max 8seconds.

 ![image](https://github.com/user-attachments/assets/f022c57f-c1dc-44b4-89a3-005a0d5d241f)